CMed01/portfolio-milestone-3/README.md

 ### __Frameworks, programs and libraries__

 * [Lucidchart](https://www.lucidchart.com/) - Used to create a process map for the game logic.
-* [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of website on various screen sizes.
+* [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of the website on various screen sizes.
 * [BrandCrowd](https://www.brandcrowd.com/) - Used to create a logo.
 * [Heroku](https://www.heroku.com/) - Used to deploy the website